MewsSystems/gitbook-booking-engine/booking-engine-api/guidelines/README.md

 ## Responses

 The API responds with `Content-Type` set to `application/json` and JSON content.
 In case of success, the HTTP status code is 200 and the content contains results according to the particular operation.
-In case of error, there are multiple HTTP status codes for different types of errors:
+In case of error, different HTTP status codes are used for different types of error:

 * **400 Bad Request**
   * Error caused by the client application, e.g. in case of a malformed request or invalid identifier of a resource.
 In most cases, such an error signifies an error in the client application, i.e. the consumer of the API.